-Work at the Bahayan Project in 2015 included the completion of 60.2 line kms of ground magnetic survey, further geological mapping, rock chip sampling and petrographic work.
-The Bahayan Project continues to show potential and the ground magnetic work has highlighted a number of areas that warrant further interpretation and follow up resistivity work.
+Historic work at the Bahayan Project has included the completion of 60.2 line kms of ground magnetic survey, further geological mapping, rock chip sampling and petrographic work.
+The Bahayan Project has potential and the ground magnetic work has highlighted a number of areas that warrant further interpretation and follow up resistivity work.
+No work was conducted on this project during the guarter.